FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 # Tags

 The Tags column represents the set of tags assigned to [*tag sources*](#glossary:tag-source) that also account for potential provider-defined or user-defined tag evaluations.
-Tags are commonly used for scenarios like adding business context to billing data to identify and accurately allocate charges.
+Tags are commonly used for scenarios like adding business context to cost and usage data to identify and accurately allocate charges.
 Tags may also be referred to by providers using other terms such as labels.

 A tag becomes [*finalized*](#glossary:finalized-tag) when a single value is selected from a set of possible tag values assigned to the tag key.
 When supported by a provider, this can occur when a tag value is set by provider-defined or user-defined rules.